sundaxi/linuxTraining/Linux_Booting.md

 #### Boot loader stage 1.5

-The second hen and egg question here.
-As you might already know that the grub main code and kernel code are stored under /boot/ mountpoint.
-But the problem, if you want to mount a mountpoint, you must give it a **filesystem**!
-And the filesystem module was stored in /boot/initramfs*

-The codes in stage 1 are too tiny.
-We cannot put the filesystem module there.
-In order to get access to /boot folder, we need Boot loader stage 1.5 to help provide the filesystem code and mount it temporary.

 Boot loader stage 1.5 was stored on the first 32K of harddrive.
 From sector 2 to sector 64